 Canadian carriers DO NOT ever dispatch a new driver into the US until you obtain a passed Drug and Alcohol test back from your service provider!

-PSTC's professional staff is here to help guide you through obtaining your operating authorities and beyond.
-With our full line of products and services you can rest assured that your company can obtain an excellent safety rating and keep it.
+PSTC’s professional staff is here to help guide you through getting your operating authorities and beyond.
+With our full line of products and services, you can rest assured that your company can obtain an excellent safety rating and keep it.